TianYu-00/SE-Events-Platform/README.md

 - [Cloudinary](https://cloudinary.com/)

-To save you some time, I have written some [instructions](#environment-variables-guide) to hopefully help you out with getting some of these keys and variables.
+To save you some time, I have written some [instructions](#environment-variables-guide) to hopefully help you out with installing and getting these environment variable keys.

 # Getting Started
 ### Clone the repo